[Solved] Android USB Device Not Recognized But Charging Error

 Step 4: Then, connect your smartphone & allow your mobile to finish the Downloading.

-Step 5: At this time, remove a battery from the phone & simply start a mobile.
+Step 5: At this time, remove the battery from the phone & simply start a mobile.

 Step 6: Try connecting the Android phone with a computer or Laptop.